-Construction Glazing & Curtain Wall Installation Guide | Projul
+Glazing and Curtain Wall Installation Guide

 Curtain wall and glazing work sits at the intersection of architecture, structural engineering, and waterproofing.
 When it goes right, you get a building envelope that looks sharp, keeps water out, and handles decades of thermal cycling without failing.
 When it goes wrong, you get leaks, litigation, and callback nightmares that eat your profit for years.

-Whether you’re a general contractor coordinating the glazing scope or a specialty subcontractor doing the actual installation, understanding how these systems work is non-negotiable.
+Whether you’re a general contractor coordinating the glazing scope or a specialty glazier subcontractor doing the actual installation, understanding how these systems work is non-negotiable.
 This guide covers the major curtain wall and glazing systems, the step-by-step installation process, waterproofing details, safety requirements, and the mistakes that trip up crews in the field.

 Types of Curtain Wall and Glazing Systems